claudiadipietro/claudiadipietro/README.md

 ### I'm a junior app developer who loves to learn new things.
 I have a lot of motivation and I really like what I do.

-- 🔭 I’m currently working on social robotics and I love it!

-- 🌱 I mainly work with Kotlin as the programming language but I am looking forward to learn other programming languages too
+- 🌱 I mainly work with Kotlin as the programming language but I am looking forward to learn other programming languages too.

 - :open_hands: I have also worked with Java, C#, HTML, CSS and XML.
 I am learning Python and JavaScript so I can also become a FullStack Developer.

-- 😄 My pronouns are she/her
+- 😄 My pronouns are she/her.

-- :blossom: I hope you have a great day
+- :blossom: I hope you have a great day.

 <br>